 About 12 kilometres upstream stood the fortress of Diana, one of the largest riverbank fortresses of Moesia Superior.
-Built in 100 AD during Trajan’s preparations for the Dacian wars on a strategic location overlooking the Danube frontier, the military garrison of Diana was composed of combined troops of infantry, cavalry and fleet units, detachments of Moesian legions as well as auxiliary troops.
+Built in AD 100 during Trajan’s preparations for the Dacian wars on a strategic location overlooking the Danube frontier, the military garrison of Diana was composed of combined troops of infantry, cavalry and fleet units, detachments of Moesian legions as well as auxiliary troops.
 The fortress was modified at the end of the 3rd and beginning of the 4th century when additional towers were added towards the river for extra defence towards the Danube shores.
-At the mid 4th century the fort was damaged by the invading Huns and in 530 AD rebuilt by Emperor Justinian.
+In the mid-4th century, the fort was damaged by the invading Huns and, in AD 530, rebuilt by Emperor Justinian.

 Being the capital of Moesia Superior and an important military centre, Viminacium was another possible stopover for the imperial party.
 Viminacium was the place where the procurator of Moesia Superior had his office.
 Furthermore, the settlement at Viminacium is attested as a municipium and received the name of Viminacium municipium Aelium Hadrianum.
 Hadrian probably raised its status while sojourning here.
 An inscription (AE 1980, 786) also witnesses the building of a road from Viminacium south to Dardania, begun by Trajan but finished by Hadrian.

-Around the year 91 AD, it became the headquarters of legio IIII Flavia Felix which stationed there until at least 400 AD.
+Around the year AD 91, it became the headquarters of legio IIII Flavia Felix which was stationed there until at least AD 400.
 The legion also constructed a pontoon bridge over the Sava, connecting Singidunum with Taurunum.
-Most of the former urban centre is now under the modern city of Belgrade and the military fort was partly destroyed when the medieval Fortress of Belgrade was built.
+Most of the former urban centre is now under the modern city of Belgrade, and the military fort was partly destroyed when the medieval Fortress of Belgrade was built.
 However, elements of the Roman fortress’ walls can still be seen in the west wall of the Kalemegdan.
-Excavations have revealed cemeteries and a shrine dedicated to Mithra while the forum and the bathhouse have been identified at Studentski Trg (Students’ Square).
+Excavations have revealed cemeteries and a shrine dedicated to Mithra, while the forum and the bathhouse have been identified at Studentski Trg (Students Square).

 Further west stood the Roman military camp of Mursa, located on one of the most important roads in Pannonia on the right bank of the river Drava (Dravus flumen).
-Not much is known about the early history of Mursa and the modern city of Osijek (Croatia) has very few archaeological remains.
+Not much is known about the early history of Mursa, and the modern city of Osijek (Croatia) has very few archaeological remains.
 It is believed however that the military camp was established during the reign of Trajan due to the Dacian wars.
-According to inscriptions, Hadrian raised the old settlement to a colony with special privileges in 133 AD (colonia Aelia Mursa) where he settled veterans as new colonists.
+According to inscriptions, Hadrian raised the old settlement into a colony with special privileges in AD 133 (colonia Aelia Mursa) where he settled veterans as new colonists.
 Thus Mursa would become the seat of the Governor of Lower Pannonia.
-In the 1st and 2nd century dozens of auxiliary military units were documented in Mursa.
+In the 1st and 2nd centuries, dozens of auxiliary military units were documented in Mursa.

 It is also known from inscriptions that Mursa had important public buildings: 50 tabernae with double colonnades (CIL III, 3288), other buildings thought to have been erected by Hadrian (CIL III, 3280), a synagogue and a stadium outside the city gates (Zosimos II 50.2).
 In the river bed are still lying columns that supported a stone bridge over river Drava (the so-called Hadrian’s bridge), important for trade and traffic with the Danubian Limes.

-Hadrian had been the first governor of Lower Pannonia from 106 and 108 AD and it was the only moment in his reign when we known for certain that he was back in the province.
+Hadrian had been the first governor of Lower Pannonia from AD 106 and 108, and it was the only moment in his reign when we knew for certain that he was back in the province.
 Later, two other municipia would be created by Hadrian on the Danube, Carnuntum (municipium Aelium Karnuntium – CIL III 4554) and Aquincum (municipium Aelium Aquincum).

 He [Hadrian] subjected the legions to the strictest discipline, so that, though strong, they were neither insubordinate nor insolent.
 Dio LXIX 5.2

-After this Hadrian completed his journey to Rome either by travelling southwards through Dalmatia and crossing the sea to Italy or overland to Emona (Ljubljana), then along the coast to Ariminum (Rimini) and down the Via Flaminia.
-If Hadrian was travelling by sea from the port of Salona or Iader in Dalmatia, it is possible that he may have visited Burnum where he would have made the decision to raise the civilian settlement to municipium (CIL III 2828).
+After this, Hadrian completed his journey to Rome by travelling southwards through Dalmatia and crossing the sea to Italy or overland to Emona (Ljubljana), then along the coast to Ariminum (Rimini) and down the Via Flaminia.
+If Hadrian was travelling by sea from Salona or Iader in Dalmatia, he may have visited Burnum where he would have decided to raise the civilian settlement to the municipium (CIL III 2828).

 Meanwhile, in Italy, four ex-consul Senators were put to death on the charge that they were plotting against the emperor.
 Personal hostility towards Hadrian certainly existed, perhaps because of his decision to abandon Trajan’s expansionist policies and recent territorial gains.

 The four men were respected proconsular lieutenants of Trajan.
 The leader was Avidius Nigrinus (cos.
-110 AD) who Hadrian had dismissed as governor of Dacia when he violently disagreed with his plan to give up all of Trajan’s conquered territory.
+AD 110), whom Hadrian had dismissed as governor of Dacia when he violently disagreed with his plan to give up all of Trajan’s conquered territory.
 The other three men who took part in the plot were: Cornelius Palma (cos.
-II 109 AD), former governor of Syria and conqueror of Arabia, Publilius Celsus (cos.
-II 113 AD), and Lusius Quietus, a Moorish chieftain (cos.
-117 AD), appointed governor of Judaea by Trajan.
+II AD 109), former governor of Syria and conqueror of Arabia, Publilius Celsus (cos.
+II AD 113), and Lusius Quietus, a Moorish chieftain (cos.
+AD 117), appointed governor of Judaea by Trajan.
 The intention of the conspirators was to kill Hadrian when he was either conducting a sacrifice (as claimed by the Historia Augusta) or hunting (as claimed by Dio) in Dacia or in Moesia, but Hadrian successfully evaded the plot.

 A plot to murder him while sacrificing was made by Nigrinus, with Lusius and a number of others as accomplices, even though Hadrian had destined Nigrinus for the succession; but Hadrian successfully evaded this plot.
 HA Had.
 7.1